Gnauqoa/weaherwhiz-BE/README.md

 ## Features

 - **User Authentication:** Allows users to register, login, and manage their accounts securely.
-- **Music Catalog Management:** Supports the management of music tracks, albums, artists, and playlists.
+- **Current weather information:** Supports the management of music tracks, albums, artists, and playlists.
-- **Streaming:** Enables streaming of music tracks with efficient handling of audio data.
+- **Forecast weather information:** Enables streaming of music tracks with efficient handling of audio data.
-- **Search Functionality:** Provides search functionality to find music tracks, albums, and artists.
+- **Daily notify weather notification to user:** Provides search functionality to find music tracks, albums, and artists.
-- **Playlist Management:** Allows users to create, modify, and delete playlists.
-- **User Interaction:** Supports user interactions such as liking tracks, following artists, and sharing playlists.
-- **Administration:** Provides administrative features for managing users, music catalog, and system settings.

 ## Setup